Skip to Main Content

 A practical guide to getting digitally creative and using digital tools and technologies to explore work, ideas, and research.

 There are a whole range of tools, technologies, and techniques you can use when being digitally creative.
-We've collected together guidance, suggestions, and inspiration in a range of areas from creating presentations, images, and websites to working with virtual and augmented reality.
+We've collected together guidance, suggestions, and inspiration in a range of areas on the pages of this guide, but here we'll look at some principles for choosing tools and approaches for digital creativity projects.

 Choosing methods and tools